coderefinery/git-collaborative/_episodes/03-distributed.md

 *fork*: ![]({{ site.baseurl }}/img/github/github-remote-01.svg)

-- A fork is basically a (bare) clone
+- A fork is basically a (bare) clone.
-- The upstream repo and the fork are in principle independent repositories
+- The upstream repo and the fork are in principle independent repositories.
-- When forking we copy all commits, all branches
+- When forking we copy all commits, all branches.

 After we clone the fork we have three in principle independent repositories: